 In just one year, the National Highway and Traffic Safety Administration reported over 90,000 motorcycle accident injuries and over 4,500 fatalities nationwide.
 Sadly, motorcyclists are often the victims of inattentive, distracted drivers, who can seriously injure or even kill a rider by something as simple as failing to check their mirrors before changing lanes.

 Motorcycle accidents are often amongst the most serious collisions due to the large size differential between vehicles and the fact that the motorcyclist is afforded very little protection from the impact.
-For this reason, motorcycle accident victims need an experienced attorney who can work to help them get the compensation they need to cover expenses such as medical bills, rehabilitation and physical therapy expenses, lost wages or in the case of a fatal crash, burial and funeral expenses, amongst others.
+For this reason, motorcycle accident victims need a knowledgeable attorney who can help them get the compensation they need to cover expenses such as medical bills, rehabilitation and physical therapy expenses, lost wages, or in the case of a fatal crash, burial and funeral expenses, amongst others.

-It’s important to contact our law offices as soon as possible due to the law limiting the timeframe for filing a claim.
-Contact the attorneys of Tuley Law Office for a no-cost consultation session by calling (812) 434-1936.
+It’s important to contact a laywer as soon as possible due to the law limiting the timeframe for filing a claim.
+Contact the motorcycle accident attorneys of Tuley Law Office for a no-cost case evaluation (812) 434-1936.

 Every state has its own unique laws governing accident claims and personal injury lawsuits.
 Indiana is no different.
 In fact, Indiana has some unique laws that can come into play when seeking compensation for a motorcycle accident claim.

-How Are Motorcycle Accident Lawsuits Different from Another Type of Accident Case?
+How Are Motorcycle Accident Lawsuits Different from Other Types of Injury Cases?

-Motorcycle accidents are unique from other types of personal injury cases due to a few different factors.
+Motorcycle accidents are unique from other types of personal injury cases due to several factors.
 Firstly, any motor vehicle accident is subject to insurance-related and fault-related laws that may not apply in another type of personal injury case.

 Is Indiana a Fault or No-Fault State?